 98. Night lights

 Another uncommon but great item to pack for your cruise trip is a night-light.
 Cabins are extremely dark during the night and night-light guides your way when you wake up to go to the bathroom, saving your toes unnecessary pain.
-Get a night-light on Amazon from low prices.
+Get a night-light for a low price.

 Get a lanyard for your key card and wear it around your neck at all possible times.
 So many cruise related Lanyard can be bought online.